We are currently worshiping together both in person and online at a simple 9AM Eucharist service. CLICK HERE TO JOIN

 What about children?
 Of course, children are welcome to church.
 Children may either stay with their caregivers or come forward to use the Soft Space at the front of the church.

 What if I’m not ready to be in person?
 You will not be alone in that.
 There will be a Zoom option.
 Simply log on to Zoom at 9:00 AM to attend synchronously with what is happening in person.
 While in-person attendees are receiving communion, those on Zoom will offer a prayer for Spiritual Communion.
 At the end of the service, all those who have attended church on Zoom will have time to talk with one another.
 If you are interested in having someone bring you communion (bread only) after church, please contact Betsy Swank.

 What about the organizations that use our building?
-The main organization that uses our building is the Village Green Montessori School, serving children who are not yet eligible to be vaccinated.
+The main organization that uses our building is the Village Green Montessori School.
 We maintain for now the complete separation of their operations from everything else, for the children’s safety.
 The entire lower level of our building is being used by VGM so that they can implement the social distancing still required of them.
-Hope Food Pantry, our other major organization, plans to continue for serving our neighbors safely, just as they have been throughout the pandemic.
-Meanwhile, one of the 12-step groups who uses our building has agreed to be a pilot group for us during this time period.
-We will be learning from their experience in order to bring the other outside groups back in.
+Hope Food Pantry, our other major organization, continues to serve our neighbors safely, just as they have been throughout the pandemic.